 A rock-cut doorway of the first-century house at the Sisters of Nazareth Convent.
 Was this the childhood home of Jesus?
 Image credit: Ken Dark

-At the Sisters of Nazareth Convent there was evidence of a large Byzantine church with a spring and two tombs in its crypt.
+At the Sisters of Nazareth Convent, there was evidence of a large Byzantine church with a spring and two tombs in its crypt.

 Both the tombs and the house were decorated with mosaics in the Byzantine period, suggesting that they were of special importance, and possibly venerated.
 Only here have we evidence for all the characteristics that De Locus Sanctis ascribes to the Church of the Nutrition, including the house.”

-Whether this house is really the place where Jesus spent his time as a child, is not possible to say, but there is also no evidence that speak against this possibility.
+Whether this house is really the place where Jesus spent his time as a child, is not possible to say, but there is also no evidence that speaks against this possibility.
 What is clear is that ancient builders of the Byzantine church were convinced this was the childhood home of Jesus.